-Troubled individuals-- Those persons who are psychologically distressed or maladjusted in ways characteristic of rejected individuals despite being raised in warm and loving (accepting) families.
-(See Figure associated with coping\sub\theory.)
+Troubled individuals-Those persons who are psychologically distressed or maladjusted in ways characteristic of rejected individuals, despite being raised in warm and loving (accepting) families.
+(See Figure associated with coping subtheory; see also personality subtheory; acceptance-rejection syndrome)

-Undifferentiated rejection-- Individuals' affectively charged belief that their parents do not really care about them, want them, or love them, but where clear behavioral indicators may be absent that the parents are neglecting, unaffectionate, or aggressive toward them.
-(See the warmth dimension of parenting.)
+Undifferentiated rejection-Individuals' affectively charged belief that their parents or attachment figures do not really care about them, want them, or love them, but where clear behavioral indicators may be absent that the parents or attachment figures are neglecting, unaffectionate, or aggressive toward them.
+(See the warmth dimension of parenting)

-Universalist approach-- Addresses the methodological question: If one is serious about establishing universals in human behavior, how does one go about doing it?
-In serving the interests of anthroponomy, the universalist approach generally requires (1) a multimethod research strategy. (looking for the convergence of results across disparate methodologies and procedures), and; (2) an adequate worldwide, cross-cultural sampling of all races, languages, ethnic groups, genders, and other significant variations relevant to the issue investigated.
-(See convergence of methodologies and procedures.)
-Universals-- Scientifically derived principles of human behavior and human development that can be shown empirically to generalize across our species (see species wide.) under specified conditions wherever they occur.
+Universalist approach-Addresses the methodological question: If one is serious about establishing universals in human behavior, how does one go about doing it?
+In serving the interests of anthroponomy, the universalist approach generally requires (1) a multimethod research strategy (looking for the convergence of results across disparate methodologies and procedures), and; (2) an adequate worldwide, cross-cultural sampling of all races, languages, ethnic groups, genders, and other significant variations relevant to the issue investigated.
+(See convergence of methodologies and procedures)

+Universals-Scientifically derived principles of human behavior and human development that can be shown empirically to generalize across our species (see species wide) under specified conditions wherever they occur.
 Universals have a high probability of occurring but are not necessarily invariant or constant throughout our species.
-(See anthroponomy; probability model.; species wide.; universalist approach.)
+(See anthroponomy; probability model; species wide; universalist approach)